oh-my-fish/theme-budspencer/README.md

 ## Bookmarks

 A bookmark can be created with `mark`.
 It can be removed with `unmark`.

+`unmark` can take an argument to remove a specific bookmark in the bookmark list.
+Simply add the number of the bookmark you would like to remove as the argument.

 Bookmarks are universal and thus persistant.
 A new shell automatically changes working directory on startup to newest bookmark.
 `m` is a function that drops down a menu showing the bookmarks as enumerated list